pyedifice/pyedifice/docs/source/index.rst

 **Developer Tools**

-Declarative UIs are also easier for developer tools to work with.
-Edifice provides two key features to make development easier:

-- Dynamic hot-reloading of changed source code.
+- Dynamic hot-reloading of source code changes.
-- Element inspector.
+- Element Inspector.

 See :doc:`developer_tools` for more details.